How is Glass Recycled?

 Take a Video Tour of Our Glass Recycling Facility!

-Step 1: You Recycle Your Glass
+Step 1: Recycle Your Glass

 Deposit your glass in an area glass drop-off bin or your curbside glass bin.